Paperblog

 • Test Theme and Plugin on Staging Site – Many web hosts will provide a staging environment where you can test changes or features you intend to deploy on a live website in a secure hosting environment.
 Staging is simply a clone of your live website for development purposes.

-• Use Clean and secure Codes – If you’re running custom scripts or codes on your website, make sure they are written with best practices in mind and are not bloated with bugs.
+• Use Clean and Secure Codes – If you’re running custom scripts or codes on your website, ensure they are written with best practices in mind and not bloated with bugs.
 If you’re unsure about this, ask your web developer to take a second look.

-If you follow these precautions, you would minimize the risk of your WordPress blog ever going down or offline.
+Following these precautions would minimize the risk of your WordPress blog ever going down or offline.
 And if it ever happens, now you know where to look and what to do to speed up the recovery process.

 Your email address will not be published.
 Required fields are marked *